 Instagram is another excellent choice for sharing photo and video content.
 To maximize Instagram’s capabilities, create pages for each product so you can tag specific products.

 The product-specific Instagram pages can act as showrooms for your product, and the bios can contain direct links to that specific product.

 This maximizes the Instagram space that your brand occupies.
 It also gives your customer a more immersive “shopping” experience similar to your website or Amazon store.

-Seek influencers who could work for your brand, whose content aligns with your brand message.
-Then, offer to send them a free product to be featured along with a tag to your brand’s social media.
+Seek influencers who could work for your brand, and whose content aligns with your brand message.
+Then, offer to send them a free product to be featured along with a tag on your brand’s social media.

 This form of marketing is especially powerful, as customers trust the influencers that they follow.
 The social proof followers receive by seeing influencers interact with your product may be the push they need to make a purchase.